mr-rigden/awesome-list-cryptocurrency/README.md

 # Rigden's Awesome Cryptocurrency List
-> Seems like most the awesome list for the blockchain and cyrptocurrency
+> This is a collection of the most awesome links about cryptocurrency on the internet.
+Why does the world need yet another blockchain and cyrptocurrency list?
+Because all the other list are currently unmaintained.
+Most have not been updated in four to six months.
+This is an eternity in such a fast moving industry.
+Jason Rigden manages and updates this awesome list weekly.
+Contributions welcome!
+Submit a link by emailing it to jasonrigden@jasonrigden.com or read the [contribution guidelines](contributing.md)

 [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re) ![](https://img.shields.io/github/last-commit/jrigden/awesome-list-cryptocurrency.svg) [![GitHub stars](https://img.shields.io/github/stars/jrigden/awesome-list-cryptocurrency.svg)](https://github.com/jrigden/awesome-list-cryptocurrency/stargazers)